MicrosoftDocs/SupportArticles-docs/support/azure/azure-container-registry/delete-operation-issues.md

 > [!NOTE]
 > You must replace the values of the `--name`, `--registry`, `--repository` and `--image` parameters in the following commands.

 1. Check if there are any locks at the repository level.
-In the output, if `writeEnabled` is `false`, the repository is locked.

     ```CLI
     az acr repository show --name myregistry --repository myrepo --output jsonc